HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Quantity Of Smoke Wood To Use

 When using a new smoke wood for the first time, I suggest using a small amount for a lighter smoke flavor.
-You can always increase the amount of smoke wood next time, but there's no way to salvage a piece of meat that's been oversmoked.
+You can always increase the amount of smoke wood next time, but there’s no way to remove smoke from a piece of meat that’s been oversmoked.

 Here are some of the ways that people add smoke wood to the fire.